Gamezz123/Lambda_project_1/README.md

 3.database is stored on mysql<br />
 4.this used tkinter python gui <br />
 5.it has data for 4 destinations<br />
+6.Trying to make a typical airline booking portal with full security to your credentials

 IMP<br />
 database code will run in mysql workbench but if your system dont have mysql workbench then